MarioLisbona/CA-T1A3-terminal-app/README.md

 These variables, along with a user ID, will be passed as arguments to the `add_contact()` function which will return the correct size dictionary to a variable `contact` in the match case.
 That dictionary will be inserted into the json file.
 The user ID will be incremented and then the flow will break out of the match case and return to the menu.

-Nested if statements will be used to first create the 'base' dicionary that has the variables that all the contact types use.
+Nested if statements will be used to first create the 'base' dictionary that has the variables that all the contact types use.
 The dict will be added to and returned based on the booleans which will pass or fail dending on which contact type is being created.

 ```py
 def add_contact(id, contact_type, first_name, last_name, phone, address, pet_name, fav_drink, work_address, work_phone, skills):